nvh95/vitest-preview/packages/vitest-preview/README.md

 - 👀 Visualize your testing UI in an external browser in milliseconds.
 - 🔄 Auto reloads the browser when `debug()` is executed.
+- 🔍 Automatic debugging with `watch()` function that observes DOM changes.
 - 💅 Fully support CSS
 - 🌄 Support viewing images.